ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Under certain conditions, a server MAY artificially lower `RateLimit` headers values, eg. to respond to Denial of Service attacks or in case of resource saturation.

-Clients MUST NOT assume that respecting `RateLimit` headers values imply any guarantee of being served.